 If you tried this recipe, please let me know about it in the comments below.
 I always love hearing from you!
 Don’t forget to Subscribe to This Healthy Kitchen to be among the first to get my new recipes!
 You can also FOLLOW ME on Facebook, Instagram, Pinterest, and Twitter to see more delicious food and get all the latest updates.

 - chocolate chips, pecan halves, raisins, dried cranberries

 - Preheat your oven to 350 degrees F and line a large baking sheet with parchment paper.

-- In a large mixing bowl, add all your dry ingredients and whisk until combined.
-Then add all the wet ingredients and using a silicone spatula, mix until incorporated.
-The batter will be thick, so a silicone spatula is recommended over a whisk.
+- In a medium mixing bowl, combine your wet ingredients.
+Then add all the dry ingredients and mix until incorporated.
+The batter will be thick, so a silicone spatula works best.

-- Optional: Press pecan halves gently into the center of some or all of your cookies if using.
-Skip to make this nut free.
+- Optional: Press any optional toppings gently into the center of some or all of your cookies.

-- Bake for 12-14 minutes, until edges are lightly golden.
-Then remove from the oven and let cool for about 10 minutes before serving.
+- Then bake for 12-14 minutes, until edges are lightly golden and remove from the oven.
+Let cool for 10 minutes before enjoying.